patrickmineault/research_code/docs/slides/02-decouple.md

 5. Visualize all intermediate results
 6. **Each parameter and filename is defined only once**
 7. Distinguish files that are a part of the official pipeline

+# Decoupling configuration

+* Keep your configuration our of your code
+    * Use `argparse` to specify options via the command line
+    * Keep configuration options located in an importable `config.py` file
+    * Use `python-dotenv` to store secrets in a `.env` file

 # Lesson 2